Caxton Associates LP Purchases 5,438 Shares of eHealth, Inc. (NASDAQ:EHTH)

-Caxton Associates LP boosted its position in eHealth, Inc. (NASDAQ:EHTH) by 131.8% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 9,563 shares of the financial services provider’s stock after purchasing an additional 5,438 shares during the quarter.
-Caxton Associates LP’s holdings in eHealth were worth $387,000 at the end of the most recent reporting period.
+Caxton Associates LP grew its position in shares of eHealth, Inc. (NASDAQ:EHTH) by 131.8% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 9,563 shares of the financial services provider’s stock after buying an additional 5,438 shares during the quarter.
+Caxton Associates LP’s holdings in eHealth were worth $387,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Balyasny Asset Management LLC acquired a new stake in shares of eHealth during the 3rd quarter worth $6,546,000.
-Invesco Ltd. lifted its position in eHealth by 10.3% during the third quarter.
-Invesco Ltd. now owns 63,520 shares of the financial services provider’s stock worth $2,573,000 after purchasing an additional 5,954 shares during the period.
-Neuberger Berman Group LLC grew its stake in eHealth by 10.9% during the third quarter.
-Neuberger Berman Group LLC now owns 9,100 shares of the financial services provider’s stock worth $326,000 after buying an additional 898 shares in the last quarter.
-Lombard Odier Asset Management USA Corp raised its position in shares of eHealth by 344.8% in the 3rd quarter.
-Lombard Odier Asset Management USA Corp now owns 33,361 shares of the financial services provider’s stock valued at $1,351,000 after buying an additional 25,861 shares in the last quarter.
-Finally, Starboard Value LP lifted its holdings in shares of eHealth by 7.9% during the 3rd quarter.
-Starboard Value LP now owns 2,048,117 shares of the financial services provider’s stock worth $82,949,000 after acquiring an additional 150,000 shares during the period.
-Institutional investors and hedge funds own 93.59% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Advisor Group Holdings Inc. lifted its position in shares of eHealth by 178.6% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 4,357 shares of the financial services provider’s stock worth $175,000 after buying an additional 2,793 shares in the last quarter.
+Truist Financial Corp lifted its position in shares of eHealth by 8.6% during the 3rd quarter.
+Truist Financial Corp now owns 5,296 shares of the financial services provider’s stock worth $215,000 after buying an additional 419 shares in the last quarter.
+Paloma Partners Management Co bought a new stake in shares of eHealth in the 2nd quarter worth approximately $235,000.
+Neuberger Berman Group LLC raised its holdings in shares of eHealth by 10.9% in the 3rd quarter.
+Neuberger Berman Group LLC now owns 9,100 shares of the financial services provider’s stock worth $326,000 after purchasing an additional 898 shares during the period.
+Finally, Maryland State Retirement & Pension System bought a new stake in shares of eHealth in the 3rd quarter worth approximately $383,000.
+93.59% of the stock is currently owned by hedge funds and other institutional investors.

-In related news, Director Dale B. Wolf purchased 15,000 shares of the stock in a transaction that occurred on Monday, November 29th.
-The shares were bought at an average price of $22.53 per share, with a total value of $337,950.00.
-The purchase was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Dale B. Wolf purchased 3,000 shares of the stock in a transaction that occurred on Monday, November 15th.
-The stock was bought at an average cost of $27.67 per share, for a total transaction of $83,010.00.
+In related news, Director Dale B. Wolf bought 15,000 shares of the business’s stock in a transaction that occurred on Monday, November 29th.
+The stock was bought at an average cost of $22.53 per share, for a total transaction of $337,950.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Dale B. Wolf bought 3,000 shares of the business’s stock in a transaction that occurred on Monday, November 15th.
+The stock was bought at an average price of $27.67 per share, with a total value of $83,010.00.
 The disclosure for this purchase can be found here.
-5.00% of the stock is owned by company insiders.
+5.00% of the stock is owned by insiders.

 eHealth Profile